sassoftware/viya4-ark/download_pod_logs/README.md

 ### Required Python Packages

-SAS Viya ARKcd tools require third-party packages be installed before use.
-All required packages can be installed using the provided `requirements.txt`:
+SAS Viya ARKcd tools require that third-party packages be installed before use.
+You can install all the required packages by using the provided requirements.txt file in the following command:

 ```commandline
 $ python3 -m pip install -r requirements.txt
 ```

-Download the latest version of this tool and update required packages with every new software order.
+Download the latest version of this tool and update the required packages with every new software order.

 ## Usage